zhitaoChen/ImageSearch/README.md

 # ImageSearch
-A project mainly use HOG, SIFT to manipulate the iamges
+A project mainly use HOG, SIFT to manipulate the images